Many Cities are Reviewing Marijuana Law

 State Possession of Marijuana May Be Legal Despite Federal Law

-Bloomfield Hills, Birmingham, and Other Jurisdictions Cannot Pass Medical Misdemeanor Marijuana Ordinances
+Bloomfield Hills, Birmingham, and Other Jurisdictions Cannot Passed Medical Misdemeanor Marijuana Ordinances

 Bloomfield Hills, Birmingham, Wyoming, and Livonia have laws heavily restricting or completely banning all marijuana use.
 Williamston had banned all marijuana usage but has now amended its law to comply with the high court’s opinion.
 Delta Township has reviewed the potential licensing of caregivers and has decided to grant these licenses.
 A few communities have stated anything illegal at the federal level would be illegal within that community.
 However, Lansing and Jackson have recently passed laws preventing the prosecution of residents for the use of marijuana in their homes, even recreationally.

 It is pretty clear that Michigan is becoming much more tolerant of marijuana usage.
 A city or township cannot bypass state law by passing a misdemeanor marijuana ordinance.

-Michigan Criminal Defense Attorney for Medical Marijuana Ordinance and State Law Violations
+Michigan Criminal Defense Attorney for Medical and Misdemeanor Marijuana Ordinance and State Law Violations